 – Le Corbusier1-2

-The Parthenon Photographs
+The Parthenon of Athens Photographs

-Construction: The Pursuit of Perfection
+The Parthenon of Athens Construction: The Pursuit of Perfection

 The construction of the Parthenon was initiated in 447 BC under the democratic leader Pericles and completed in 438 BC.
 Two of ancient Greece’s most celebrated architects, Ictinos and Callicrates, designed it, while the renowned sculptor Phidias oversaw the artistic embellishments.

 In an era without modern tools and machinery, the Parthenon’s construction was a remarkable building.
-Each stone was carved with extreme precision, some weighing as much as 15 tons.
+Each stone was carved with extreme precision, some weighing up to 15 tons.
 The building was comprised of approximately 13,400 stones, assembled with iron clamps and dowels.
-The stone blocks were arranged in a way that there was a subtle curvature in the foundation, columns, and entablature to correct optical illusions.
-This idea, known as optical refinement, ensured that the temple would not appear distorted to the human eye when viewed from a distance or angle.

 The Parthenon is primarily Doric in design but ingeniously incorporates Ionic elements.
 The exterior consisted of eight columns at the ends and seventeen along the sides, creating a grandiose display.
 The inner sanctum, the ‘cella,’ featured a colossal statue of Athena, the goddess to whom the temple was dedicated.